soumitasardar/movie_trailer/README.txt

 Installation:
 create a folder in your system
-Open terminal or command prompt and go to that created folder give command: Clone git https://github.com/soumitasardar/movie_trailer.git To run this project:
+Open terminal or command prompt and go to that created folder give command: git clone https://github.com/soumitasardar/movie_trailer.git To run this project:
 Python movies_details